amixtum/dangerous-deliveries/README.md

 * Restart = Enter

 * Don't fall over (or into a bottomless pit of spikes)!

+* Tip: You can press G to modify the level while you are playing.

+* Movement is calculated by adding an instantaneous velocity to your speed when you press a key.

 <h3>Configuring</h3>